 If you run into any problems, just let us know by email.
 Remember, if you need to claim, we’re only a phone call away.
 For everything else, it’s over to you.

-• Click 'allow all'
+2. Click 'allow all'.

-• Click 'confirm my choices'
+3. Click 'confirm my choices'.

-Our Live Chat opening hours are Monday to Friday 09:00-17:00 excluding bank holidays.
+Our Live Chat opening hours are:

-Please note you can only access our live chat from our Home and Car insurance landing pages and our Contact Us pages.
+Please note you can only access our live chat from our Home insurance and Car insurance landing pages and our Contact Us pages.

 A listed building is a property that’s of special architectural or historic interest which is graded by Historic England.